0xCurvy/curvy-docs/docs/research-and-protocol-versions.md

 # Research & Protocol Versions

 Curvy is based on real cryptographic research.
-The ideas behind the protocol come from academic papers that help us create a system that’s not only private, but also reliable, secure, and adaptable to evolving security requirements.
+The ideas behind the protocol come from academic papers that help us create a system that’s not only private, but also reliable, and adaptable to evolving security requirements.

 These papers were created by the Curvy team in collaboration with our colleagues at [3327](https://3327.io/).